 Third-generation cells are less commercially-advanced ‘emerging’ technologies.
 This includes organic photovoltaics (OPVs), copper zinc tin sulphide (CZTS), perovskite solar cells, dye-sensitised solar cells (DSSCs), and quantum dot solar cells.
 The two last generations are unlikely to challenge silicon’s dominance for large-scale electricity generation but offer promise in applications where lower cost, weight, low energy requirement and durability can be traded-off against efficiency.

 The third generation of photovoltaic cells, so-called thin film, is revolutionizing the energy harvesting market by offering a technology efficient in low light condition, lightweight and greener than previous generation.
-An overview of the working mechanism for most of these technologies, especially the third generation, will be adressed on the next newsletter.

 Thermal energy is the kinetic energy of microscopic agitation of an object, which is due to a disordered agitation of its molecules and atoms.
 Thermal energy is a part of the internal energy of a body.
 Thermoelectric materials, such as crystals convert a constant temperature into electrical energy.
 It is for instance particularly useful for harvesting wasted heat from cars.
 Thermoelectric generators are also used to convert heat from the human body into a voltage to power medical sensors.